CSCI-5619-Fall-2021/Assignment-6/README.md

 Graded out of 20 points.

 1. Replace the default virtual environment with a virtual scene using third party assets.
 You can use [UnityGLTF](https://github.com/KhronosGroup/UnityGLTF) to export assets from Unity.
-If you are running Windows, there is a prebuilt Unity package posted on Canvas that you can import into your project (under Assets->Import Package).
+If you are running Windows, there is a prebuilt Unity package posted under "Useful Links" in Canvas that you can import into your project (in the menu,  select Assets->Import Package).
 For platforms other than Windows, you will need to download the source from GitHub and compile the C# module manually.
 (6)

 2. Make at least four objects in your virtual scene grabbable.
 (4)